 And in all honesty, I really can’t tell the difference.
 I use pork mince a lot as it is so super cheap here in Portugal and I find that when you use it for meatballs it is fantastic because it makes it a lot easier as the texture means you don’t need eggs and breadcrumbs in them.

-But while you get all excited about eating meatballs here is my pork cannelloni recipe!#Frugal Family Meals: Minced #Pork #Cannelloni #Recipe @recipe_thisClick To Tweet
+#Frugal Family Meals: Minced #Pork #Cannelloni #Recipe @recipe_thisClick To Tweet

 How Frugal Is Minced Pork Cannelloni?